Mastercard/client-encryption-java/README.md

 #### From an Unencrypted Key File

-A `PrivateKey` object can be created from a key file by calling the `EncryptionUtils.loadDecryptionKey` method:
+A `PrivateKey` object can be created from an unencrypted key file by calling the `EncryptionUtils.loadDecryptionKey` method:
 ```java
 PrivateKey decryptionKey = EncryptionUtils.loadDecryptionKey("<insert key file path>");
 ```